 With vignetting you can make the corners and edges of your photos darker with the photo editing app Snapseed, so that the focus is on the center.
 I often use this technique to emphasize the subject of a photo and add extra atmosphere.
-This page contains videos and a manual.
+I’ll show you two ways to add a vignette to your iPhone photos with Snapseed.

 Video: How to add a vignette in Snapseed